 2.1 EfficiencyOne will identify the purposes for collecting Personal Information at the time or before the information is collected.
 EfficiencyOne collects personal information from its clients for the following purposes:

 - To recommend products and/or services to clients and potential clients;

 - To market or provide energy saving products and services;

 - To manage and develop EfficiencyOne’s business and operations;

 - To provide clients and potential clients with information regarding EfficiencyOne’s products and services; and

 - To enable the efficient provision of reasonably available, cost-effective energy efficiency and conservation activities to Nova Scotia Power Incorporated.

-2.2.
-EfficiencyOne will only use clients’ Personal Information for the above-stated purposes unless the client consents to another purpose or as is required by law.
-The types of Personal Information that EfficiencyOne may collect and retain may include, but are not limited to, the following:
+2.2 EfficiencyOne will only use clients’ Personal Information for the above-stated purposes unless the client consents to another purpose or as is required by law.
+The types of Personal Information that EfficiencyOne may collect, retain, and disclose may include, but are not limited to, the following:

 - Email Address